English Language and Literature

 Why English at St Edmund Hall?

 St Edmund Hall has a long tradition of outstanding scholarship in the field of literary studies as well as a creative and imaginative approach to the study of English.
-We admit around eight students per year to the Single Honours Program as well as English and Modern Languages.
+We admit around eight students per year to the Single Honours Programme as well as English and Modern Languages.
 Our students are diverse and come from a wide range of backgrounds both within the UK and around the world.
 We are proud of their intellectual curiosity, dedication to their studies, and creativity.

 Students are taught by several dedicated and experienced tutors who cover a range of subjects across the course – from Anglo-Saxon poetry to contemporary writing in Britain and America and everything in between.
 One great benefit of the tutorial system is that it responds to the individual needs and aspirations of students.
 At St Edmund Hall, we place a strong emphasis on the craft of writing in particular.
 During the three year course, students mature into sophisticated critics with their own distinctive style and approach.